Human talent

 In the SURA Business Group we have different policies, procedures and means for the prevention and attention of cases of discrimination and harassment.

-The company has the Code of Conduct for SURA, SURAMERICANA and SURA AM.
-This Code provides various statements about cultural diversity and fair treatment, and prohibits discrimination based on sex, race, nationality, religious belief, or political affiliation.
+The company has the Code of Conduct for SURA, SURAMERICANA, and SURA AM.
+This Code provides various statements about cultural diversity and fair treatment and prohibits discrimination based on sex, race, nationality, religious belief, or political affiliation.

-As a multi-Latin group, we have a cultural diversity in our employees and with it the opportunity to strengthen organizational practices.
+As a multi-Latin group, we have cultural diversity in our employees and with it the opportunity to strengthen organizational practices.

 See our Inclusion and Diversity Policy